facebook/zstd/doc/zstd_compression_format.md

 file system and character set, suitable for file compression, pipe and streaming compression, using the [Zstandard algorithm](http://www.zstandard.org).
+The text of the specification assumes a basic background in programming at the level of bits and other primitive data representations.

 The data can be produced or consumed, even for an arbitrarily long sequentially presented input data stream,